Nopest/HackingGameProject/README.md

 # HackingGameProject
 *Project title will be updated when project name will be determined. ;)*

-&copy; 2016 - Etanlink, Nopest, Tellenn, Thomas Debugger, Jérémy (?)
+&copy; 2016 - Etanlink, Nopest, Tellenn, Thomas Debugger , Jérémy (?)

 ---------------